hraberg/enumerable/README.markdown

 `enumerable-java-<version>.jar` is both the actual library, and the java agent enabling load time weaving of lambdas.

 The binary distribution, when downloaded as a .tgz archive, or built using `ant dist`, doubles as an example project which can be directly imported into Eclipse.
-Open *lambda.enumerable.EnumerableExample* to get started.
+Open *org.enumerable.lambda.enumerable.EnumerableExample* to get started.
 The example bootstraps itself if needed, so you don't need to configure the javaagent.
 There's also a `build.xml` in the `example` folder, which includes targets for AOT compilation.

 ### System Properties